School of Teaching, Learning and Educational Sciences

 • a depth of knowledge in the area of specialization.

-The degree includes four field experiences, culminating in a full-semester clinical internship, through which students work in diverse school settings and demonstrate and strengthen their pedagogical knowledge.
-This degree is offered on both the Stillwater and Tulsa campuses.
-Stillwater students can apply to the ExCEL experience, providing site-based coursework in Stillwater elementary schools for the final two semesters of enrollment.
-The culminating clinical internship placement opportunities include placement in accredited schools in Stillwater and the surrounding area or international placement.
-All students complete a Professional Portfolio with three separate submissions.
-It should be noted that all previous coursework must be successfully completed prior to participation in the final two semesters.
-Oklahoma certification also mandates the Certification Examinations for Oklahoma Educators.
+The degree includes four field experiences, culminating in a full-semester clinical internship, through which teacher candidates work in a diverse school setting, while demonstrating and strengthening their pedagogical knowledge.
+This degree is offered face-to-face in Stillwater and also through the Elementary Education Online program worldwide.
+The culminating clinical internship placement opportunities include placement in accredited schools in a radius including and outside of Stillwater, with out-of-state placements for online program students and international placements also available.
+All students complete a Professional Portfolio.
+Oklahoma certification also mandates the Praxis Performance Assessment for Teachers (PPAT) and the Certification Examinations for Oklahoma Educators.

 The Bachelor of Science in Secondary or K-12 Education degree is designed to prepare teacher candidates who are life-long learners, emerging professionals and subject matter specialists with strong liberal arts backgrounds.
 Each secondary/K-12 degree and certification program includes general education courses, extensive specialization coursework in the discipline area, and professional education courses accompanied by school-based field experiences.
 Degree options leading to certification for teaching grades 5-12 are English and social studies.
 The foreign language option leads to certification in grades K-12.
 Secondary science and mathematics education students pursue degrees from the College of Arts and Sciences through the OSUTeach program.
-Students complete a Professional Portfolio with three separate submissions.
-Oklahoma certification also mandates the Certification Examinations for Oklahoma Educators.
+Students complete a Professional Portfolio.
+Oklahoma certification also mandates the Praxis Performance Assessment for Teachers (PPAT) and the Certification Examinations for Oklahoma Educators.

 Programs/Areas of Emphasis Degrees

-Degrees offered through STLES programs include Bachelor of Science (BS), Master of Arts in Teaching (MAT), Master of Science (MS), Education Specialist (EdS), and Doctor of Philosophy (PhD).
+Degrees offered through STLES programs include Bachelor of Science (BS), Master of Science (MS), Education Specialist (EdS), and Doctor of Philosophy (PhD).

 Elementary Education